 - Manage resource allocation proactively by ensuring that appropriate resources and tools are assigned to the tasks according to the project plan.

-- Execute the tasks defined in the project plan in order to achieve the project goals.
+- Execute the tasks defined in the project plan to achieve the project goals.

 - Ensure a common understanding and set expectations through communications to align the stakeholders and team members.

-- Improve team performance by building team cohesiveness, leading, mentoring, training, and motivating in order to facilitate cooperation, ensure project efficiency and boost morale.
+- Improve team performance by building team cohesiveness, leading, mentoring, training, and motivating to facilitate cooperation, ensure project efficiency, and boost morale.

 - Implement a quality management plan to ensure that work is being performed according to required quality standards.

 - Implement approved changes according to the Change Management Plan.

 - Obtain project resources in accordance with a procurement plan.

 - Implement the approved actions and workarounds required to minimize the impact of project risks.